Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.3.5 If the client business is related to sectors known to have high social risks, the provider conducts additional due diligence to mitigate risk.

-The social risks associated with financial service providers can remain low partly due to the limited size of the operation and the industry sector.
+The social risks associated with providers can remain low partly due to the limited size of the operation and the industry sector.
 However, in some cases clients may be involved with handling dangerous substances such as pesticides that can pose health or environmental risks or working in sectors subject to health risks or child / forced labor.
 Additional due diligence involves the identification, quantification and assessment of social risks associated with some sectors.

 Scoring guidance